LAND USE COMMITTEE

 - Liaises with the City, the Board, and the neighbourhood about land use policy.

-The LUC meets on an as-needed basis.
+The LUC meets on an as-needed basis – depending on what rezoning applications or development variance permits are in process.
 Contact the LUC Chair to be placed on a meeting agenda, or if you are interested in attending an LUC meeting.

 Tracking Development Applications